Skip to main content

 Archive a workflow

 Archiving a workflow removes it from the list of workflows.
-Access archived workflows under the Archived workflows tab on the left of the main Workflows page.
+Access archived workflows by selecting the Archived workflows option in the Filter menu.

 1. Select the Workflows page from the top navigation.

-2. Select the workflow you want to archive from the list.
+2. Select the Actions dropdown to the right of the workflow you want to archive.

 Delete a workflow